 Three-wheelers, also commonly called trikes, become popular in the 1980s.
 As the name should tell you, these bikes only have three wheels, making them much more difficult to handle and far easier to lose control of.
 Three-wheelers are known for their instability and their dangerous handling characteristics.
 Due to the bike’s weight distribution, most of the grip is at the rear of the bike.
 A certain type of three-wheeler is an all-terrain vehicle that poses even more of a danger.
 In fact, in certain countries, ATVs are banned.
 Three-wheeler ATVs are often used by young people, even children, who fancy a bit of a thrill ride.
 However, the smaller someone is, the less weight there is for counterbalance.
 One of the biggest dangers is that the bike may tip over at low speeds, crushing or trapping the rider.

 The cruiser is one of the most popular motorbikes, so it’s no surprise that they see a lot of accidents.
 Cruisers very much so fit the classic biker stereotype, complete with leather-wearing riders.
 They are often associated with biker gangs and have been featured in television shows like Sons of Anarchy.
-Popular brands include Harley-Davison, Honda and Indian.
+Popular brands include Harley-Davison and Honda.
 The reputation alone makes the cruiser a bike to watch out for.
 Cruiser bikes are typically one of the heaviest bikes you can found, so if you crash and the bike falls on top of you, the injuries can be severe.

 The popularity of scrambler bikes has soared in recent years, particularly in the United Kingdom.
 Sadly, the bikes don’t have a great reputation given how they are most commonly used.
 Throughout the country, scrambler bikes have been used by gangs for criminal activity.
 Gangs regularly use scrambler bikes to evade police due to their speed and off-road functionality, a tactic that frustrates police forces because of restrictions on how they can and cannot engage in a chase.
 Many gun shootings have involved gangs on scrambler bikes.
 Whether involved in illegal activity or not, riders often have a clear disregard for the law or public safety and find themselves showing off on the road in a reckless fashion.